 In line with the City of Melbourne Urban Forest Strategy, we proposed to introduce street trees and greening to improve the look, environment and liveability of Little Baillie Street.

-With its unique personality and ‘C’ shaped one-way road, currently Little Baillie Street has no street trees or greenery.
-In July 2021 we shared an initial proposal to transform the existing streetscape through the introduction of:
+With its unique personality and ‘C’ shaped one-way road, Little Baillie Street had no street trees or greenery.
+In July 2021, we shared an initial proposal to transform the existing streetscape through the introduction of:

 - Tree canopy cover — for summer shade, visual impact and climate mitigation.

 - Street greening to help reduce traffic speed and ensure greater safety for pedestrians.